hblakely/hblakely/README.md

 -Continue refresher courses and share what I've been learning.

 -Play with new(to me) technologies and languages like Docker and Go.

--Rewrite and refine LinkedIn profile and self-introduction via this README.md

 -Meet and greet with likeminded individuals and companies.